OSHA 132-Hour OSH Professional

 • Identify common workplace hazards and evaluate their potential impacts on employee well-being.

-• Comprehend OSHA regulations and other international safety standards applicable to various industries.
+• Comprehend OSHA regulations and international safety standards applicable to various industries.

-• Interpret the legal responsibilities of both employers and employees in ensuring compliance.
+• Interpret the legal responsibilities of both employers and employees.

-• Apply effective strategies to maintain organizational adherence to occupational safety regulations.
+• Apply strategies to maintain organizational adherence to occupational safety regulations.

 • Develop systematic methods to identify and assess workplace hazards.

-• Utilize risk assessment techniques to rank hazards based on likelihood and severity.
+• Utilize risk assessment techniques to rank hazards by likelihood and severity.

 • Implement effective control measures to mitigate risks and prevent incidents.